Raman spectroscopy: Dynamic (time correlation) approach

 The ratio show the information on the symmetry of the vibrational modes.

 So, from the time dependent polarizability tensor $\boldsymbol{\alpha}(t)$, the isotropic and anisotropic time series can be obtained.
 Their autocorrelation functions are calculated, Fourier transformed, and finally combined using the rotational averaging method to generate the total Raman spectrum.

 This polarizability-autocorrelation Fourier transform method naturally integrates anharmonic coupling, temperature broadening, and the polarization effects.
 It is providing a realistic description of Raman spectroscopy beyond the harmonic approximation.

-Machine Learning approach
+Machine learning approach

-In recent years, machine learning has to be a powerful tool in Raman spectroscopy, which enabling data-driven prediction and interpretation of spectral line characteristics.
-Such as machine learned interatomic potential and generative model.

-Zihan Zou et al.'.
-Using equivariant graph neural networks to predict molecular polarizabilities and Hessian matrices, and using a harmonic vibration models to reproduce Raman spectra with quantum-level precision.

-Tianqing Hu et al.'.
-Using a generative Transformer architecture with a graph neural network to achieve bi-directional prediction between molecular structures formula and their corresponding ir/raman spectra.

-Grace M. Sommers et al.'.
-Provide a neural network force field to reconstruct the Raman spectrum of liquid water directly from the time-dependent polarizability trajectory, bridging molecular dynamics and spectroscopy.

-Michael Gastegger et al.'.
-Using differentiable graph neural network framework to model IR/Raman spectrum under some external perturbations such as electric fields.
-This work highlight the versatility of machine learning in capturing some environmental effects and non-harmonic effects.
+In addition to these physics-based approaches, researchers have applied machine learning to predict the interatomic potential that is the basis for Raman spectrum predictions.
+This approach to predicting the potential saves computational time, enabling predictions for complex molecules.
+The prediction of the Raman spectrum from the machine-learning potential remains the same as described above.